shanebp/shanebp.github.io/_posts/2019-05-01-github-pages-email.md

 <p>There are many services available, such as informed.io - but the free tiers do not include redirection after processing, so you land on the response page for tht service.</p>

-<p>Or you can build your own. <br>We used the AWS Lambda and SES for the serverless back-end used by the Contact form.</p>
+<p>Or you can build your own. <br>We used the AWS Lambda and SES APIs for the serverless back-end used by the Contact form.</p>